 You might be thinking, "But you’re a chick, how can you write a male point of view?"
 I guess we’ll find out if you think I can write the male point of view effectively after my book releases, won’t we?

 But seriously, I didn’t go into it blindly.
 The key is research.
 That can come from daily living, reading, internet, people watching, etc. For me, it came from all of those and more.

-I have a Master’s Degree in mental health therapy, and while I’m no longer using it in a clinical setting, what I learned through six years of school comes in handy when writing characters.
+I have a master’s degree in mental health therapy, and while I’m no longer using it in a clinical setting, what I learned through six years of school comes in handy when writing characters.
 I’ve taken classes on how to understand men—specifically marital classes, too.
 I love the concept of men looking through blue glasses whereas girls look through pink glasses.
-(Love and Respect)

--- Then there’s the whole sex thing—You know I had to bring it up since I write romance novels, right? *grin* Men connect more with physical touch whereas woman connect better emotionally.
+- Then there’s the whole sex thing—you know I had to bring it up since I write romance novels, right?
+Men connect more with physical touch whereas women connect better emotionally.
 That opens the door to a plethora of interesting situations throughout a story.

 I could go on, but those are a few things to keep in mind when writing a male character.
 What suggestions do you have that might help write a stronger, more accurate male character?